 Flu vaccinations only protect against flu.
-There are many other viruses around every winter which cause flu-like symptoms, but these are usually not as serious as flu.
+There are many other viruses around every winter including COVID-19 which cause flu-like symptoms.
 A small number of people may get flu even if they have been vaccinated, but it is likely to be a milder dose than if they had not been vaccinated.